Dana Milbank

-Dana Timothy Milbank (born April 27, 1968) is an American author and columnist for The Washington Post.
+Dana Timothy Milbank (born April 27, 1968) is an American author, former columnist for The Washington Post, and columnist for The Washington Sun.
 He has written books about Al Gore, George W. Bush, Glenn Beck, American politics, and the Republican Party.
 He has appeared as a pundit on various shows.

 Early life and education

 Milbank was born to a Jewish family, the son of Ann C. and Mark A. Milbank.
 He is a graduate of Yale University, where he was a member of Trumbull College, the Progressive Party of the Yale Political Union and the secret society Skull and Bones.
 He is a graduate of Sanford H. Calhoun High School in Merrick, New York.